Azure/Industrial-IoT/docs/howto-run-microservices-locally.md

    And follow the instructions below to [ensure the Microservices are running](#Ensure-the-Microservices-are-running).

-## Build and run the OPC Twin Microservices with Visual Studio or VS Code
+## Build and run the Industrial IoT Microservices with Visual Studio or VS Code

 1. First, make sure your development tool chain is setup to build the Microservices.
 If you have not, [install .NET Core 2.1+][dotnet-install] and any recent edition of Visual Studio (Windows/MacOS) or Visual Studio Code (Windows/MacOS/Linux).
    - If you already have Visual Studio installed, then ensure you have [.NET Core Tools for Visual Studio 2017][dotnetcore-tools-url] installed (Windows only).